Ptn006/Parsing/README.md

 Parse xml files to readable format

 Scenario:
-Helps to identify project dependencies by parsing settings.xml to readable format.
+Helps to identify project dependencies by parsing keywords in settings.xml to readable format.